cryptocrowd-city/xcrc-wallet/doc/building/Linux-Build-Guide.md

 make install # optional
 ```

-This will build bulwark-qt as well if the dependencies are met.
+This will build cryptocrowd-qt as well if the dependencies are met.

 ## Dependencies